Find Legal Services

 What if I live outside of the United States?

-An attorney admitted and licensed to practice law outside the United States can represent you if your application or petition is filed in a USCIS office outside the U.S. This attorney must be:
+An attorney admitted and licensed to practice law outside the United States can represent you if your application or petition is filed in a USCIS office outside the U.S., and if the DHS official before whom he or she wishes to appear allows the representation.
+This attorney must be:

 Additionally, this attorney must file a Form G-28I, Notice of Entry of Appearance as Attorney in Matters Outside the Geographical Confines of the United States.
 Please note, this attorney can only represent you if your case is being processed outside of the U.S. If your case is transferred to a domestic USCIS office, USCIS will communicate with you directly.

-Can a person who is not an attorney represent me?
+Can a person who is not an attorney or accredited representative help me?